dotnet/runtime/Documentation/coding-guidelines/clr-jit-coding-conventions.md

 > Note: the JIT currently doesn't follow some of these conventions very widely.
 The non-conformant code should be updated, eventually.

+> Note: we now use jit-format to format our code.
+All changes it makes supersede the conventions in this doc.
+Please see the [jit-format documentation](https://github.com/dotnet/jitutils/blob/master/doc/getstarted.md#formatting-jit-source) for instructions on running jit-format.

 # How to use this document

 * All new code written in the JIT should adhere to these conventions.